carltonmason/beautiful-jekyll/index.md

 ---
 ## How I Got Here

-After serving four years in the US Navy, then getting a bachelor's degree in Computer Science,  my first job was at IBM as software system tester.
+Born and raised in Texas, served four years in the US Navy, getting a bachelor's degree in Computer Science,  my first job was at IBM as a software system tester.
 That first role as a tester instilled a deep quality mindset that I've carried into all my other roles in software and I've had quite a few.

-I've been a system tester, a developer, function tester and test lead, software architect, customer support engineer (that was really hard), lead build engineer, Scrum Master, Agile-DevOps-Cloud Native transformation coach (that was a lot of fun), development manager, and up-line development manager.
+I've been a system tester, a developer for many years, function tester and test lead, software architect, customer support engineer (that was really hard), lead build engineer, Scrum Master, Agile-DevOps-Cloud Native transformation coach (that was a lot of fun), development manager, and up-line development manager.
 Along the way I got my Master's Degree in Software Engineering.

-Many of my peers were surprised when I took my first software development management job as I absolutely loved writing code and solving technical challenges.
-While I knew I was making an impact as a developer, I knew I could amplify my impact as manager by fixing, improving, and getting rid of all the things that were slowing me and my team down.
+Many of my peers were surprised when I took my first software development management job some years ago as I absolutely loved writing code and solving technical challenges.
+While I was making an impact as a developer, I knew I could amplify my impact as "enabler" by fixing, improving, and getting rid of all the things that were slowing me and my team down.
 I have made a a difference in all my leadership roles but, it was always much more difficult than I ever imagined.

+In my early years as a development manager, my _"Leadership Credo"_ emerged, inspired by the wise words of [Peter Drucker](https://en.wikipedia.org/wiki/Peter_Drucker){:target="_blank"}, and has been a timeless constant in every role I've held.

+My _Leadership Credo_ is to continuously:
+1. Provide mission, direction, purpose, and clarity
+2. Enable productivity
+3. Be authentic and honest, earn trust, and give respect

 ## Things I've Learned So far